Traffic from Fake Facebook Accounts Can Harm Your Brand

 Then there’s the cost of placing the ads.
 You pay for the clicks, whether they’re real or fake, which negatively affects your marketing return on investment (ROI).
 What’s more, those fake clicks can quickly drain your ad budgets before they can ever reach your target audience.

-Often, you don’t realize the clicks aren’t converting until the campaign has run a few days and you check your analytics.
+Often, you don’t realize the clicks aren’t converting until the campaign has run for a few days and you check your analytics.
 When you discover the conversions aren’t as expected based on activity, you do a little more data diving and notice things like little time spent on your website or landing page, a bulk of traffic coming from the same IP address, or a lot of traffic coming from outside your targeted geographic region.

 That’s a good indicator that most of your campaign activity has been generated by fake traffic.
 You can pull the plug on the campaign, but you’re already out the cost of the placement and the clicks.
 You can request a refund, but it can be a lengthy process with no guarantees and then there’s the time and effort your marketing team spent on developing the campaign; there’s no way to get that back.